9 Best Sugar-Free Syrups Of 2026

 Biggest Drawback: We’re not sure why, exactly, but this syrup from Torani seems to be the most inconsistent in terms of flavor.
 It always tastes good, but the potency of the hazelnut flavor sometimes leans towards caramel or vanilla.
 When it’s right, it’s blissful and when it’s slightly different, it’s still pretty great.

-3. DaVinci Sugar-Free Gourmet Caramel Syrup
+3. DaVinci Sugar-Free Gourmet Caramel Syrup (Best Caramel)

 If you’ve been drinking sugar-free for years, you are probably well acquainted with DaVinci’s popular sugar-free line already.